Burial or Cremation?

 This is an important, personal decision.
 Whilst it should not be rushed, it does heavily influence the care of the deceased.

 One of your major considerations is choosing between burial and cremation.
 Your loved one may have told you, or someone else, exactly how they wish to be cared for after death.
 But it can be a difficult decision for some families, especially when deceased’ wishes were never clearly stated.
-If that’s the case, we can help you come to the perfect decision for your loved one, and for your family.
+If that’s the case, our Auckland funeral directors can help you come to the perfect decision for your loved one, and for your family.

 There are several variations available for both burial and cremation.
 Naturally, we’re here to help and advise you.
 Whichever choice is made, there is an undeniable finality linked with this last journey.

 Burial Services Auckland

 If you decide to bury your loved one, the timeframe for the funeral service and the type of burial selected dictate what options are available for preparation and care of their body prior to burial.

 With burials, the ceremony usually involves the casket being present, and the option to have a public or private viewing of the deceased.
 There are many burial options available, ranging from a traditional burial to a more informal service, even in your family home in Auckland or Hibiscus.